davidmolina/molinas-consulting/_posts/2024-01-15-improving-estimating-department-to-scale-residential-contractor.markdown

 We paired w/ the owner and senior management team to build out the backoffice, create a master takeoff incorporating all previous estimating records into the formulas to prepare the company to bid there largest job yet.
 The master takeoff was cloned into a project takeoff for the exact county pursuit and the formulas were tweaked even more, incorporating material, equipment and prevailing wage rates.

 # Results
 At the conclusion of the consulting engagement, the client had a bulletproof backoffice to coordinate and synchronize operational efforts and a tailored built master takeoff that incorporated all direct, indirect, insurance/ bond, overhead and profit rates to ensure sustained profitability.

+For more information, contact: [David Molina](/about).

 ### At Molinas, we're known for building internal tools for maximum productivity, efficiency and optimal use of time.
 [Schedule consultation today](/contact).